nicholaswilde/turing-pi-scripts/README.md

 # Turing Pi Scripts
 Miscellaneous scripts for my [Turing Pi](https://turingpi.com/) setup.
+Turn on and off all nodes with a command or power button and have a power LED.

 <img src="https://github.com/nicholaswilde/turing-pi-scripts/raw/develop/images/turing-pi.jpg" width="600">